 2) Video recording

 4) Uploading, file formats, etc

 Ok, DO NOT use the camera for sound.
 It will suck, period.

-I have had very very good results with a Studio Projects C3. (see end of article for new updated gear)
+I have had very very good results with Studio Projects C3. (see the end of the article for new updated gear)